 The upside is obvious.
 Roth IRAs are quickly becoming the most popular retirement vehicle and meet the ChooseFI gold standard for retirement accounts.
 To properly retire, you should start investing with a Roth as soon as possible.

 Listen to our podcast episode 210 about little known Roth IRA hacks here.

 The most effective combination of retirement accounts is a 401(k) along with opening a Roth IRA.
 Your 401(k) decreases your tax liability and you receive free money from your employer.
 Your Roth IRA offers you excellent tax avoidance with compounding interest and no tax liability for the gains.

 In the next section, we’ll talk about the Trinity Study and how using this strategy will help you capitalize on saving for retirement.
 This is a near guarantee of how to never run out of money once you retire.

 The Trinity Study: The 4% Rule and the FI Perspective

 The Trinity Study and its findings are critical to understanding how much money you’ll need to retire.
 The concepts and key points are highlighted here to help you understand the meat of the study results and not get bogged down in its history or complexities.
+It should help those who want to start investing take the plunge.
 So we will touch on more of the impact and not so much the technical aspects of the study to make it more digestible.
 If you have read up on this watershed scholarly article, you’ll appreciate this mercy.

 The Trinity Study FI Snapshot: